 So where’s the problem for thyroid patients?

 - Unlike the happy cows in their pastures chewing their cuds, human stomachs have a limited ability to break cellulose down.
 Cellulose is a fiber.
 And what does fiber do?
 It “binds”.
 It binds to the desiccated thyroid that has gone down with it. i.e. the life-changing effects of desiccated thyroid are clearly dampened by the presence of cellulose.
-Our “experience” has revealed it all across the globe since Armour was reformulated with an increase of cellulose in the mix. i.e. we have witnessed a massive return of hypothyroid symptoms on the newly formulated Armour, and to some degree, on Naturethroid, whether the latter switched to microcrystalline cellulose or not (as compared to the larger celled methylcellulose).
+In 2009, after Armour was reformulated with an increase of cellulose in the mix, a great deal of patients started to report problems, and to some degree, on Naturethroid, whether the latter switched to microcrystalline cellulose or not (as compared to the larger celled methylcellulose).

 - Hypothyroid patients do not digest well.
 As one of many complications of hypothyroidism, especially due to the inadequate treatment of T4-only medications and poor diagnosis from the TSH lab test, low stomach acid and poor digestion is COMMON in hypothyroid patients.
 So when you add cellulose to the mix, you are further damning thyroid patients.

 - Though not specific to just thyroid patients, we are not too comfortable with finding out that cellulose can collect in our lungs, as revealed in pubmed articles here and here.
 (Thanks to thyroid patient Danny for alerting me to this.)

 Bottom line, desiccated thyroid is a quality and superior treatment medication which has changed the lives ten-fold for thyroid patients around the world.
 But cellulose and desiccated thyroid DO NOT MIX for certain patients, it appears.
 And BRAVO to those compounding pharmacies who have listened and have used the beneficial probiotic acidophilus as a filler.
 We appreciate you.